 Ramsey Russell: What are some of the issues you all work for in big game Corey?
 Is there anything specific?
 Quality management?

-Overlap of Wildlife Management and Allocation Management.
+Overlap of Wildlife & Allocation Management

 Well, the wildlife management or the allocation management is a big one and it overlaps a little bit into the waterfowl.
 So, as I mentioned, we have allotments of different animals.